g0dz4ll0/Hex-Map/README.md

 # Hex-Map
-A procedurally generated hexagonal map with a map editor made in Unity.
+An hexagonal map with a map editor made in Unity.